shlldev/miniws/README.md

 ## how to configure
 in your config folder you will find `ipfilter.conf` and `useragentfilter.conf`

-both files use the same format: specify `allow|deny` in the first row to tell miniws to treat the file as a whitelist or a blacklist, then specify one ip/user-agent per line.
+both files use the same format: specify `allow|deny` in the first line to tell miniws to treat the file as a whitelist or a blacklist, then specify one ip/user-agent per line.

 ## logging